 But why?
 According to researchers at John Hopkins University it’s because dark chocolate contains a compound called epicatechin which shields cells in your brain and protects it from damage caused by stroke.

-Chocolate makes you feel better
+Why does chocolate makes you feel good?

 If you reach for chocolate when you are feeling upset or stressed out there’s a very good reason why.
 Chocolate contains phenylethylamine (PEA), which is the same chemical that your brain creates when you feel like you’re falling in love.
 PEA encourages your brain to release feel-good endorphins.

-Chocolate is good for your skin
+Is chocolate is good for your skin?

 Although the flavonols in chocolate have been found to protect the skin from UV sun damage, you would still be better slapping on some sun cream rather than tucking into a bar of Green and Blacks!